top of page

 The basic premise of the story is a quest: can the underdog gunters and Parzival find the easter eggs before the Sixers?

-The book’s messaging was incoherent, which is fine.
-However, some of the ideas – of nerdy het cis underdog boys from working class backgrounds taking out their anger on the world, buying guns etc., leaves a nasty taste after the Trump administration.
-Generalising, my main issue with the book (besides the lack of inclusive language and character issues) was that it left this particular (privileged) white nerd experience unexamined.
+The book’s messaging was incoherent, which I like.
+But some of the ideas – of nerdy heterosexual underdog boys from working class backgrounds taking out their anger on the world, buying guns etc., leaves an awkward stench, leaving this particular (privileged) white nerd experience unexamined.

-Cline is a screenwriter and this might explain why large parts of the book tended to shift between heavy exposition (painting and setting a scene) and dialogue.
-This is something a developmental editor would likely call him out on.
-Anyway, it didn’t bother me as I’d already become invested in the story and am used to handling a lot of exposition.
+Now, Cline is a screenwriter and this might explain why large parts of the book tended to shift between heavy exposition (painting and setting a scene) and dialogue.
+He can get away with this because the book strikes a deep chord for readers of a certain age, but it's not a great look.

 Conclusion: